vyos/vyos-build/README.md

 last legacy package is gone, we will switch to using the `master` branch and retire `current`.

-For branch naming we use chemical elements:
+For branch naming we switched to use constellations:
-* hydrogen
-* helium
-* lithium
+* `crux`
 * ...